 How to customize the color and rhythm of the Always On Display on MIUI 11

 In reality there is no real guide to follow, nor points, but there is only to root your device.
 Yes, that's right.
 For the moment this personalization is available only for those who have implemented the device root and therefore has access to many more "permissions" than a user who has not.
-Before telling you how to do it, however, we would like to stress that this procedure is possible, for obvious reasons, only on Redmi and Xiaomi smartphones with AMOLED display.
-The team points out that this feature does not work with Mi A3 since MIUI is required.
+Before telling you how to do it, however, we would like to stress that this procedure is possible, for obvious reasons, only on Redmi and Xiaomi smartphones with AMOLED display

 In addition to changing colors, you can also choose between the rhythm and the effects of light always via the AOD settings in MIUI.
 While waiting for the MIUI team to bring us new ways of customization (because they will surely come with the upcoming updates of the MIUI 11), we can put a patch in this way.